gaehlerm/SoftwareEngineering/README.md

 I hope these simple examples gave you an idea what good interfaces are about.
 If you design an interface, you should always know your customers.
 What do they do?
 How do they think?
 How are they going to use your product?
 This is of utmost importance.
 A good interface is user centric.
 It represents the way the user thinks and hides all the technical details.

 Car engines are operating best around roughly 2000-3000rpm.
-At lower rotations the engine could not operate properly, running it faster makes it inefficient.
+At lower rotations the engine could not operate properly, running them faster makes them inefficient.
 This problem is mitigated by the gear box that allows your car to operate at a wide range of velocities.

 Now there used to be a minor problem about the gear boxes.
 They were not user friendly.
 The user had to manually change the gear using a clutch.
 Most car drivers get the hang out of it quickly, but it is certainly not user friendly.
 Most car drivers only want to get to work, the restaurant, etc. They only want to set the speed of the car.
 They do not want to care about neither the gear box nor the clutch in their car!